Welcome to today's edition of the Rush 24-7 podcast.

 Great to have you with us.

-We got broadcast excellence here on the Rush Limbaugh program.
+We've got broadcast excellence here on the Rush Limbaugh program.

-Uh it'll be on for all three hours.
+It'll be on for all three hours.

 We got lots of stuff today, folks.

-We are we are filled up.
+We are filled up.

 We are loaded.

-We've the president had a fabulous press conference today.
+The president had a fabulous press conference today.

-We've got audio sound bites.
+We've got audio soundbites.

-Uh uh well-known member of the uh drive-by media, anchors the uh the little scene uh very little watched uh face the nation on CBS on Sunday mornings.
+In fact, just to tease you, grab soundbite number one, Bob Schieffer, a well-known member of the Drive-By Media, anchors the little scene, very little watched Face the Nation on CBS on Sunday mornings.

-Even Bob Schiefer had to say this.
+Even Bob Schieffer had to say this.

-I mean, if we named presidents the way we do historical figures like Richard the Lionhearted or Ivan the Terrible, certainly today what you saw was George Bush the Passionate.
+I mean, if we named presidents the way we do historical figures like Richard the Lionhearted or Ivan the Terrible, certainly today what you saw was George Bush the passionate.

 Yeah, this is an interesting take.